mayan-edms/Mayan-EDMS/README.md

 * Django - A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 * django-pagination
 * django-filetransfers - File upload/download abstraction
-* celery - asynchronous task queue/job queue based on distributed message passing
+* celery- asynchronous task queue/job queue based on distributed message passing
 * django-celery - celery Django integration

 For the GridFS storage backend:

 * PyMongo - the recommended way to work with MongoDB from Python
 * GridFS - a storage specification for large objects in MongoDB
+* MongoDB - a scalable, open source, document-oriented database

 Or execute pip install -r requirements/production.txt to install the dependencies automatically.

 Executables:

-* ImageMagick - Convert, Edit, Or Compose Bitmap Images
 * libmagic - MIME detection library
 * tesseract-ocr - An OCR Engine that was developed at HP Labs between 1985 and 1995... and now at Google.
 * unpaper - post-processing scanned and photocopied book pages
-* MongoDB - a scalable, open source, document-oriented database
+* ImageMagick - Convert, Edit, Or Compose Bitmap Images
+* GraphicMagick - Robust collection of tools and libraries to read, write, and manipulate an image.

 License
 -------